 The real unemployment rate (U-6) is a broader definition of unemployment than the official unemployment rate (U-3).
-In May 2018, it fell to 7.6 percent.
+In September 2018, it was 7.5 percent.

 The U-3 is the rate most often reported in the media.
 In the U-3 rate, the Bureau of Labor Statistics only counts people without jobs who are in the labor force.
 To remain in the labor force, they must have looked for a job in the last four weeks.

 Underemployed people are part-time workers who would prefer full-time jobs.
 The BLS counts them as employed and in the labor force.